Enteee/duckpond.ch/_drafts/reMarkable.md

 Serial            : 1f2e89d4ee67f7f0
 ```

-The remarkable Filesystem structure is partially documented on the [remarkable wiki](https://remarkablewiki.com/tech/filesystem).
+The remarkable File system structure is partially documented on the [remarkable wiki](https://remarkablewiki.com/tech/filesystem).
 Some other locations I found interesting:

 * `/home/root/.local/share/remarkable/xochitl/`: Your documents and metadata.